DALAI-project/Document-analysis_API/README.md

 Now, you should be good to go testing via postman

 * Please note that english has limited support to NER, and swedish is not currently supported at all.
-On the other hand, annif works with these languages also.
+On the other hand, annif supports these languages.